-Peel the onions and carrots and then cut into large pieces.
-Place the chicken in a large bowl and then surround with the vegetables.
+Peel the onions and carrots and then cut them into large pieces.
+Place the chicken in a large bowl and then surround it with the vegetables.
 Place the bay leaves around it.

-Combine together the red wine and the white vinegar.
-Pour over the dish and then place in the fridge for 2 days to marinate, turning the meat occasionally.
+Combine the red wine and the white vinegar.
+Pour over the dish and then place in the fridge for two days to marinate, turning the meat occasionally.

-Slice the chestnuts slightly to let steam escape and then put in a pot of boiling salted water and cook for about 10 minutes.
+Slice the chestnuts slightly to let steam escape, and then put them in a pot of boiling salted water and cook for about 10 minutes.
 Drain and then rinse in cold water.
 Remove the shells.
 Preheat the oven to 150 degrees.

-Slice the garlic and then heat some olive oil in a skillet over medium heat.
+Slice the garlic and heat some olive oil in a skillet over medium heat.
 Lightly brown the chicken and then place it back into the roasting tin.
 Add the garlic and rosemary around the meat and then cook for about 90 minutes.
-After cooking, remove from the oven, cover with aluminum foil and then let stand for about 15 minutes.
-Salt and pepper as needed prior to serving.
+After cooking, remove from the oven, cover with aluminum foil, and let stand for about 15 minutes.
+Salt and pepper as needed before serving.